-The certificate program caters to those interested in an advanced degree that offers an understanding of education in urban environments with a focus on race, racism, and anti-racism.
-The certificate will demonstrate that students have completed coursework enabling them to become justice-oriented change agents in the organizations where they work.
+The certificate program caters to people interested in an advanced certificate with a focus on race, racism, and anti-racism.
+The certificate will demonstrate that students have completed coursework enabling them to become justice-oriented change agents in the organizations in which they work.

-The four courses will address a variety of content, yet all have the aim that students will uncover the underlying social, economic, psychological and political conditions that have disproportionately and inequitably channel advantages and opportunities to particular racialized groups while denying them to others.
+The four courses will address different foci and content, yet all have the aim that students will uncover the underlying social, economic, psychological and political conditions that disproportionately and inequitably channel advantages and opportunities to particular racialized groups while denying them to others.

 - Candidates are able to use appropriate research and theory to identify and analyze anti-racist movements through a historical and cultural context.